DanialArab/Docker/README.md

         docker image save -o react-app.tar react-app:3 # saves my image react-app:3 to a compressed file named react-app.tar in the durrent directory

 after extracting the content of the compressed file we have several folders each of which represents a layer of our image, each folder/layer contains three files: a layer.tar, json, and VERSION file.
-In each filder, the file layer.tar contains all the files in the layer for example the layer for our app, for Linux, for node, and so on.
+In each folder, the file layer.tar contains all the files of that layer for example the layer for our app, for Linux, for node, and so on.

 We also have load command: